msawant060/AWS-CSA/Monitoring and Reporting/CloudWatch.md

      - Set Alams for EC2 actions
         - Reboot, ..etc
   - CloudWatch Events
       - Event
-       -
+        - It indicates the changes in your environment: Ex: EC2 instance state from Pending to Running
       - Targets
-        -
+        - A target to process the event.
+It could be EC2, or Lamda function